AT is Documented in the IEP

-AT devices may also appear as specially designed instruction, related services, assistive technology, modifications, accommodations, support for school personnel, transportation, transition planning, and participation in state and local assessments.
+AT devices may also appear as specially designed instruction, related services, AT, modifications, accommodations, support for school personnel, transportation, transition planning, and participation in state and local assessments.

 When the IEP team recommends an AT device as part of the IEP, a brand name of the specific device need not be specified on the IEP.
 It may be more beneficial to list the needed device features as more than one specific device may meet the student’s needs.